hashnfv/hashnfv-multisite/docs/requirements/VNF_high_availability_across_VIM.rst

 management plane: this plane is mainly for the management purpose

 Generally these planes are seperated with each other.
-And for legacy telecom application, each internal plane will have its fixed or flexsible IP addressing plane.
+And for legacy telecom application, each internal plane will have its fixed or flexible IP addressing plan.

-to make the VNF can work with HA mode across different OpenStack instances in one site (but not limited to), need to support at lease the backup plane across different OpenStack instances:
+To make the VNF can work with HA mode across different OpenStack instances in one site (but not limited to), need to support at lease the backup plane across different OpenStack instances:

+1) L2 networking across OpenStack instance for heartbeat or state replication.
-1) Overlay L2 networking or shared L2 provider networks as the backup plance for heartbeat or state replication.
+Overlay L2 networking or shared L2 provider networks can work as the backup plance for heartbeat or state replication.
 Overlay L2 network is preferred, the reason is:

    a.
-Support legacy compatibility: Some telecom app with built-in internal L2 network, for easy to move these app to VNF, it would be better to provide L2 network b.
-Support IP overlapping: multiple VNFs may have overlaping IP address for cross OpenStack instance networking
+Support legacy compatibility: Some telecom app with built-in internal L2
+      network, for easy to move these app to VNF, it would be better to provide L2 network.
+   b.
+Isolated L2 network will simplify the security management between
+      different network planes.
+   c.
+Easy to support IP/mac floating across OpenStack.
+   d.
+Support IP overlapping: multiple VNFs may have overlaping IP address for
+      cross OpenStack instance networking.

 Therefore, over L2 networking across Neutron feature is required in OpenStack.

-2) L3 networking cross OpenStack instance for heartbeat or state replication.
+2) L3 networking across OpenStack instance for heartbeat or state replication.
-For L3 networking, we can leverage the floating IP provided in current Neutron, so no new feature requirement to OpenStack.
+For L3 networking, we can leverage the floating IP provided in current Neutron, or use VPN or BGPVPN(networking-bgpvpn) to setup the connection.

+L3 networking to support the VNF HA will consume more resources and need to take more security factors into consideration, this make the networking more complex.
+And L3 networking is also not possible to provide IP floating across OpenStack instances.

 3) The IP address used for VNF to connect with other VNFs should be able to be floating cross OpenStack instance.
 For example, if the master failed, the IP